Anirudh2103/Coffee-Analysis-Project/README.md

 ## Introduction

-Coffee is a globally consumed beverage, and understanding the trends and preferences related to coffee can provide valuable insights.
+Coffee is a globally consumed beverage, and understanding the trends and preferences helps you to focus and increase the revenue.
 In this project, you will see how we can pull the information from other excel sheets using XLOOKUP and INDEX fucntions in Excel.
 You will also see how we can combine all the data and make it a visual dashboard which shows all the information that we need in a visual format.

 ## Features